 Benefits of going to business school: Found husband, lives in $3.5 million dollar mansion, family net worth over $6 million dollars six years after graduation.
 Divide her family’s net worth by two to get her share of the wealth: $3 million.
 Her return on business school is over 10X in just six years and probably going higher.

 Take a look at the bios of all the top Venture Capital, Private Equity, Money Managers, Fortune 500 CEOs and Tech Titans of the world.
 A disproportionate majority of them went to top business schools.
 Here is the Digital Team Page for Kleiner, Perkins, Caufield, Byers to illustrate my point.
 You don’t see many folks who went to Podunk U and didn’t get a Masters degree.

-But for the most part, I don’t know any MBA in my circle of friends who is not gainfully employed with a bullish future.
+But for the most part, I don’t know any MBA in my circle of friends who is not doing well.
 As a landlord in San Francisco, I’ve seen probably 50 rental applications from prospective B-school graduate tenants who all corroborate the income chart above.

 My friends who went to business school full-time all say the two years were some of the best in their lives.
 Some thought business school was one big networking party.
 Others found the case studies so intellectually stimulating that they wished there was a third year.